top of page

 • Depression-related low motivation

-Without careful developmental history and pattern analysis, ADHD may be mistaken for other conditions.
-A thoughtful adult ADHD diagnosis requires distinguishing between primary executive dysfunction and symptoms secondary to stress or mood disorders.
+A thoughtful adult ADHD diagnosis requires distinguishing between primary executive dysfunction and symptoms related to other conditions.

 3. Masking and Compensation